• Courses

 2. Create Custom Event Trigger and Data Layer Variables

-3. Create a Google Analytics tag that will send the audio player data to GA
+3. Create a Google Analytics tag to send the audio player data to GA

 4. Test